 Compare-Contrast Essay Topics for High School

 As the name indicates, in compare-and-contrast essays, writers show the similarities and differences between two things.
 They combine descriptive writing with analysis, making connections and showing dissimilarities.
 The following ideas work well for compare-contrast essays.
+(Find 80+ compare-contrast essay topics for all ages here.)

 - Public and private schools